-Dr. Contractor has served on the Executive Board of the Academy of Management’s International Management Division, has served on the Executive Board of the AIB, and has also held other term fellowships such as the Fulbright Fellowship and Unilever Fellowship.
+Currently, Dr. Contractor is serving as AIB President (2021 – 2022) and will be Immediate past President (2022 – 2023) as part of his three-year term on the AIB Board.
+Previously, he served on the Executive Board of the Academy of Management’s International Management Division (1995 – 2000), on the Executive Board of the AIB (1992 – 1994), and has also held other term fellowships such as the Fulbright Fellowship and Unilever Fellowship.

 Among the conferences organized by Dr. Contractor, two in particular had a catalytic influence on the field of Alliances and Cooperative Strategies.
 The first was the Rutgers/Wharton Conference on Cooperative Strategies in International Business, and a follow up conference, Cooperative Strategies and Alliances in Lausanne, Switzerland.

-Dr. Contractor’s interests include canoeing, skiing, trekking, history and restoring antiques.
+Dr. Contractor’s avocations include canoeing, history and restoring antiques.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.